 return next_fib

-The recursive alternative is a backwards calculation.
+The recursive alternative is, we might say, a backwards calculation.
 We say first that if n is greater than two, the nth member of the Fibonacci Sequence is the sum of members n - 1 and n - 2.
-We say the same about those two prior member - each is the sum of the two members prior to it.
+We say the same about those two prior members - each is the sum of the two members prior to it.
 We continue until we hit the Base Case.

 Here's the code: